HeZhang1994/hypergraph-matching/README.md

 This is a **MATLAB** implementation of hyper-graph matching for image correspondences as presented in [Game theoretic hypergraph matching for multi-source image correspondences](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).

-Please star this repository if you found its content useful. :-)
+<i>Please star this repository if you found its content useful.</i>

 ## Environment